WSDOT/BEToolbox/Documentation/src/PGStable/LiftingView.md

 f'ci | Concrete strength at time of lift.
 Eci  | Modulus of elasticity.
 If this box is checked, enter a value, otherwise the modulus of elasticity will be computed fr   | Modulus of rupture.
-Enter the coefficient for computing the modulus of rupture K1, K2 | Averaging and bounding factor used when computing the modulus of elasticity
+Enter the coefficient for computing the modulus of rupture

 ## Analysis Parameters
 Enter the analysis parameters